rohitasare7/SFDC-Tools/README.md

-Here is how to deploy a Nuxt 3 project on GitHub Pages:
+Here is how to deploy this project on GitHub Pages:

-# How to
+### Steps

 1. Install dev dependency `gh-pages`
 2. Add the script `"deploy": "gh-pages -d dist"` in package.json file